 The issue of track limits is being taken so seriously that an FIA working group has been set up to evaluate solutions.
 There is much discussion around technology options such as sensors more sophisticated to those in use now and similar to the Hawk-Eye system in tennis becoming standard in the medium term.
 However one imagines that this would initially only be applied at FIA grade 1 circuits so doesn’t solve the issue at a club level.
 It also presents the future possibility of a VAR style situation where marginal steward decisions are challenged after the event, which nobody wants.

 In the meantime, track furniture such as sausage kerbs, cones or even a thin strip of gravel or grass on the outside edge of kerbs have all been suggested.
 Each of these options however open another can of worms with safety, with sausage kerbs being notorious for launching single-seaters into the air, and introducing a low grip surface anywhere around a kerb understandably not being popular with bike racers.
-In the meantime, it would seem that continued enforcement is the only viable solution of notorious track limit hot spots (hello Red Bull Ring turn one), with the caveat that both competitors and fans of the sport simply want consistency in their application.
+In the meantime, it would seem that continued enforcement is the only viable solution of notorious track limit hot spots (hello Red Bull Ring), with the caveat that both competitors and fans of the sport simply want consistency in their application.